aminnie/Ketron-EVM-MIDI-Controller/README.md

 - Fill
 - Break
 - Start/End

+See Ketron website for more details about the EVM: https://shop.ketron.it/
+- Ketron EVM Midi Implementation: https://shop.ketron.it/images/ketron/manualiPdf/EventX/EVENT%20SYSEX-NRPN.pdf

 Please see the source code for additional EVM functionalities and SysEx options that can be loaded to Macropad buttons.